alberto-abarzua/project-template/README.md

-# Project Template
+# Project Templates for Quick Starts

 ## Technology Stack

+### Supabase

+Used for edge functions, auth, and database.

+### DB

+Here we have drizzle schema for the database (Postgres), also providing migrations

+### Fastapi

+Dockerized FastAPI app with sqlalchemy and integration with supabase auth

-### Backend
+### Expo React

-The backend infrastructure is powered by Supabase, offering a suite of tools including Supabase Auth for authentication, Postgres DB for database management, and edge functions to handle backend logic efficiently.
+React Native app with supabase auth integration

-### Frontend
+### React with Vite

-The frontend is developed with React, leveraging Tailwind CSS for styling to ensure a sleek and responsive user interface.
-State management is handled by Redux Toolkit, with Saga used for managing side effects.
-React Router is incorporated for seamless navigation throughout the application.
+React app with supabase auth integration